danieldiemer/trade-journal-mockup/README.md

 # Trade Journal Mockup
+--Indefinitely incomplete.
+I realized I keep thinking in terms of Java and the way their classes are setup.
+I am moving to write this in java.
+I never learned used it enough to reinforce it and keep mixing with python.
+I still want to come back to python in the future, it's so beautiful in it's simplicity, but for now prefer crazy java with all its extra setup.

 This project is based on the idea that got me started wanting to develop software.
 I didn't like any of the existing trade journals, mostly because they cost upwards of $50 per month, but was frustrated with not being able to do exactly what I wanted.